darshan1472/ipl/README.md

 # ipl
-it will scraps data from espn cricInfo website such as teamname ,opponentteam,runs balls,fours,sixes,sr,venue ,date and result also display
+it will scraps data from espn cricInfo website such as teamname ,opponentteam,runs balls,fours,sixes,sr,venue ,date and result also displayed